matiaskorhonen/shells3/README.md

 Need to quickly upload and get a link to a file?
 This small Bash script will help you do just that.

-A small(ish) shells script to upload files top S3 from the command line.

 The files are automatically given a timestamp suffix to avoid naming conflicts.
 For example, `image.png` will be uploaded as `image-1430566517.png`.

 ## Usage